5 Danger Signs Not to Ignore – Your Kidneys could be in Trouble

 If you have hypertension, diabetes, coronary artery disease (CAD), a family history of the same or kidney failure or even if you are older than 60 years, it is advisable to get kidney tests done on regular basis.

 The treatment for kidney pain depends on what is causing it.
 Simple blood and urine tests show how well the kidneys are doing their job and how quickly body wastes are being removed.
 Urine tests can also detect whether the kidneys are leaking abnormal amounts of protein, a sign of kidney damage.
-You may also need to have imaging tests, such as an ultrasound or CT scan, to help figure out what is causing your pain.
-When we know what is causing your pain, we can prescribe the right treatment for you.

 Regardless of your age, simple treatments can slow the progression of kidney disease, prevent complications and improve quality of life.